go-the-way/dcimsdk/README.md

 # dcimsdk
-The customized DCIM SDK for Golang
+The customized DCIM SDK for Go.